 Compensation for our Board of Directors typically consists of quarterly board fees, fees for attending meetings whether in-person or by telephone, and periodic equity awards.
-The following table presents information regarding the compensation we paid during 2010 to members of our independent Board of Directors.
+The following table presents information regarding the compensation during 2011 earned by or paid to non-employee members of our Board of Directors.
 Two members of our Board are also employed by us and therefore are not entitled to receive additional compensation for their services as directors.
 Compensation information related to our two employee directors is included in the previous discussion and tables related to executive compensation.

-Director Compensation for the Year ended December 31, 2010
+Director Compensation for the Year ended December 31, 2011

-Name Fees Earned or Paid in Cash Stock Option Awards (1) Awards (1) Total
+Name Fees Earned or Paid in Cash r Stock Awards (1) Total

-Boyd W. Hendrickson \$ 51,900 \$ 25,950 \$ \$ 77,850
+Boyd W. Hendrickson \$ 4 19,850 \$ 43,050 \$ \$ 92,900

-Edmund C. King 54,000 25,950 - 79,950
+Edmund C. King 5 52,050 43,050 95,100

-Devra G. Shapiro 48,000 25,950 - 73,950
+Devra G. Shapiro 4 7,800 43,050 90,850

-Timothy J. Triche 52,000 25,950 - 77,950
+Timothy J. Triche 4 7,800 43,050 90,850

 (1) See "Equity Awards" below for the aggregate number of stock awards and option awards outstanding at year end.
-The amounts reported for Stock Awards and Options Awards of the table above reflect the fair value on the grant date of the stock awards and option awards granted in 2010.
-These values have been determined under the principles used to calculate the grant date fair value of equity awards for purposes of our company's financial statements.
-For a discussion of the assumptions and methodologies used to value the awards reported in the table above, please see the discussion of stock awards and option awards contained in Note 10.
-Equity to LTC's Consolidated Financial Statements, included as part of LTC's 2010 Annual Report on Form 10-K, filed with the SEC.
-Under U.S. generally accepted accounting principles, compensation expense with respect to stock awards and option awards granted to our employees and directors is generally recognized over the vesting periods applicable to the awards.
+Represents the fair value on the grant date of the stock awards and option awards granted.
+Under U.S. generally accepted accounting principles, compensation expense with respect to stock awards and option awards granted is generally recognized over the vesting periods applicable to the awards.
+For a discussion of the assumptions and methodologies used to value the stock awards and option awards granted refer to Note 10.
+Equity of Notes to Consolidated Financial Statements included in the Company's 2011 Annual Report on Form 10-K